Azure/Edge-infrastructure-quickstart-template/README.md

 ### Prerequisites

 This feature is currently in **Private Preview**.
-Before you begin, ensure you have the access to our automation tools.
+Before you begin, review and accept the [Terms](./doc/Infrastructure-as-Code-Automation-Use-Terms.pdf), then ensure you have the access to our automation tools.
 Please fill in this [form](https://github.com/Azure/Edge-infrastructure-quickstart-template/issues/new?assignees=xwen11&labels=customers+onboarding&projects=&template=preview-sign-up-form.md&title=%5BOnboarding%5D) to sign up for Private Preview.
 After you get the SAS tokens, following the steps below:

 1. Add `PRIVATE_PREVIEW_SAS` to your GitHub repo secrets.